Geshe Sherab Gyatso: Lhasa period

 In 1916, Sherab Gyatso obtained the qualification to pass the examination of Larenpa Geshe in the debate of scriptures in the three major monasteries in Lhasa.
 At the subsequent Lhasa Great Prayer Conference, the 32-year-old Sherab got the first place Larenpa Geshe.
 Then Sherab Gyatso entered the upper and lower tantric schools of Drepung Monastery to study.

-Since 1918, at the invitation of the Dalai Lama XIII, Sherab Gyatso completed the collation and printing of 29 copies of the Complete Works of Butön Rinchen Drub in the NorbulingkaPalace in six years, which was well received.
+Since 1918, at the invitation of the Dalai Lama XIII, Sherab Gyatso completed the collation and printing of 29 copies of the Complete Works of Butön Rinchen Drub in the Norbulingka Palace in six years, which was well received.
 Then, for eight years, he presided over the revision and engraving of the Potala Palace version of the Tripiṭaka.
 In addition, Sherab Gyatso also published Diss Sangye Gyatso's book "Sound Temperament".